Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Coronary angioplasty simulation

 \subsubsection{Patient-specific artery and simulation setup}

 We use coronary computed tomography angiography (CCTA) image data obtained at the German Heart Center Munich from an exemplary patient diagnosed with coronary artery disease as a basis for the computational artery model.
-The diseased area is localized at the proximal right coronary artery section.
-The respective section, including the stenosis and the surrounding area, is segmented using the open-source software SimVascular~\cite{updegrove_simvascular_2017}.
+The diseased area is localized at the proximal right coronary artery section. \revb{The lesion is identified as a non-calcified, mixed-tissue coronary plaque with approximately $\unit[20]{\%}$ luminal obstruction.
+Additionally, some positive remodeling, i.e., thickened intimal tissue leading to increased outer diameter, can be observed.} The respective section, including the stenosis and the surrounding area, is segmented using the open-source software SimVascular~\cite{updegrove_simvascular_2017}.
 The length of the segmented artery section is approximately $\unit[21]{mm}$, and the inner diameter is between $1.5$ and $\unit[2.0]{mm}$.
 The lumen centerline is computed and exported using the SimVascular reduced-order modeling tool~\cite{updegrove_simvascular_2017}.
 We assume the outer layers of the artery wall, namely the adventitia and media, to have fixed thicknesses, which we calculate based on the ratio to the outer vessel diameter as found in literature~\cite{holzapfel_determination_2005}.
 The remaining tissue of the inner layer is defined as intimal tissue.
 The total wall thickness varies from $0.7$ to $\unit[1.8]{mm}$.
 We model the artery material as described in Section~\ref{sec:arterymodel} and apply the patient-specific diastolic pressure of $p_{d} = \unit[85]{mmHg}$, since the CCTA image acquisition is typically gated in this phase.
 We define the thickened intima as homogenous, neglecting the personalized composition of the diseased tissue and we assume its material properties resemble the media's.
 A harmonic lifting operation, as described by~\cite{nagler_PersonalizationCardiacFiber_2013}, provides a smooth fiber distribution throughout the complex domain of the patient-specific geometry using the lumen centerline as a construction basis for the local coordinate system.
 For this, we use the specific lumen centerline's tangent as the orientation of the longitudinal direction.
 We use the software package LNMmeshio~\cite{gebauer_lnmmeshio_2023} for the model preparation and Gmsh~\cite{geuzaine_gmsh_2009} for the mesh generation.
 A tetrahedral finite element discretization with quadratic basis functions is employed.
-In total, the artery mesh consists of $156{,}039$ elements.
-The artery layers are meshed separately and have a conforming mesh at their internal boundary surfaces.
+In total, the artery mesh consists of $156{,}590$ elements \revb{and $238{,}123$ nodes; the mean mesh size is $\unit[0.25]{mm}$}.
+The artery layers are meshed separately and have a conforming mesh at their internal boundary surfaces. \revb{Figure~\ref{fig:setuppatspec} shows the patient-specific artery components and discretization}.

 The stent geometry is generated with a length of $\unit[18]{mm}$ and $11$ rings as described in Section~\ref{sec:stentmodel}.
 We determine the initial configuration of the balloon and the stent as described in Section~\ref{sec:prebending}.
 Similarly to the numerical example of the generic artery presented in Section~\ref{sec:case1}, the stent expansion is governed by the balloon inflation and the cut-off surfaces are supported by omnidirectional springs.
 The orthotropic material properties of the balloon allow a radial deformation and prevent the balloon from excessive bending under the inner pressure, cf. Section~\ref{sec:patspec_stentingdevice}.
 Figure~\ref{fig:patspec}a) shows the simulation setup.